-The Proc menu shown below allows you to adjust the following video processing parameters for the signal.
-For numerical choices, use the slider control to select a value or enter a value into the number field at right and press the Enter key on your PC.
+The Proc menu shown below allows you to adjust the following video processing parameters for the signal:

 - Gain adjust the percentage of overall gain (luminance and chrominance). - Chroma adjust the percentage of chroma amplitude. - Pedestal adjust the pedestal (black) level of the signal in IRE. - Hue adjust the hue of the signal ± 180 degrees.